 - Irredeemable preference shares: The shares that cannot be reclaimed or redeemed during the company’s life span are known as irredeemable preference share.

 - Equity shares

-Shares are unit of takeover interest in an enterprise or financial asset that grants an equal sharing in surplus if any, is announced in the mode of dividends.
+Shares are unit of takeover interest in an enterprise or financial asset that grants an equal sharing in surplus of the company which is given in the mode of dividends to its shareholders.
 The shares are generally divided into two types, i.e., preference shares and equity shares.